vdiflorio/nextgenpb_tutorial/related.md

 This service allows users to upload PDB files and generate molecular surfaces in various formats directly from the browser.

 ---

+## Bimpp

+[Bimpp](https://github.com/carlodefalco/bimpp/tree/master) is the core C++ library used by NextGenPB.
+It provides fundamental tools for electrostatics and molecular modeling, with a focus on modularity and reusability.
+By building on bimpp, NextGenPB ensures flexibility, interoperability, and ease of maintenance.

+---